-Looking for something to do indoors near Greenville, SC and Upstate, SC?
+Looking for indoor things to do near Greenville, SC and Upstate, SC?
 The best thing about indoor places and things to do is that they make a great bucket list for any day (no matter what the weather).
-This list includes museums, indoor play places and arcades, restaurants with playgrounds, and more.

-All places on this list also offer drop-in or registration-free activities for children making each the perfect place to head on that day that’s just too hot, or when it’s rainy and cold, and you need to get out of the house.
+The majority of places on this list also offer drop-in or registration-free activities for children making each the perfect place to head on that day that’s just too hot, or when it’s rainy and cold, and you need to get out of the house.

 Tips for navigating this list: This list is divided by categories and by county.
 Click the anchor links below to quickly access the section that you are looking for.
 At the top of the list, we list sponsored listings that include more information about those particular venues.
 Below the sponsored listings, you can access the general listings which include all of the indoor activities in Greenville.
-If you would like to be added to our list, email [email protected]
+If you would like to be added to our list, email [email protected].

 Disclaimer: This list is intended for informational purposes and none of the contents should be considered a specific recommendation or endorsement from Kidding Around or its staff.
 All advertisements are marked “sponsored.”